faister/iot-workshop/README.md

 The Azure IoT Gateway SDK lab is available [here](iot-hub-gateway-sdk-physical-device.md).

 > Please read the architectural introduction before jumping to the "Enable connectivity to the Sensor Tag device from your Raspberry Pi 3 device" section to configure your TI BLE Sensor Tag.

 The Azure IoT Gateway SDK GitHub repo has been cloned to `/home/pi/azure-iot-gateway-sdk` and compiled.
 Steps that can be skipped are called out in the lab.
+The raw data values read from the SensorTag temperature sensor are: die (ambience) temperature and object temperature.

 ## Bonus Challenges

 You are likely an overachiever, so we've included a few extra challenges!
 Please make sure you complete the [Azure IoT Gateway SDK lab](iot-hub-gateway-sdk-physical-device.md) first.

-### Decode Messages
+### Decode Messages in the Cloud
-- Wire up an Azure Function using your IoT Hub's Event Hub endpoint to convert binary temperature readings coming from the SensorTag and publish them to an Event Hub for further processing.
+- The SensorTag message requires decoding.
+The raw data values read from this sensor are two unsigned 16 bit values, one for die (ambience) temperature and one for object temperature.
+Wire up an Azure Function using your IoT Hub's Event Hub endpoint to convert temperature readings coming from the SensorTag and publish them to an Event Hub for further processing.
+Use [this Google query](https://www.google.com.au/search?num=50&newwindow=1&espv=2&q=%22SCALE_LSB+sensortag%22) to seek answers.

 ### Create an Azure Stream Analytics Query
 - Create an Azure Stream Analytics query that selects all the data from your Event Hub and outputs the results to Power BI, displaying aggregate metrics and sending alert emails or texts (e.g. when temperature exceeds 37 degrees for longer that 15 consecutive seconds).
 Experiment with the ASA windowing functions and Azure Logic Apps to achieve it.